albertllousas/implementing-hexagonal-architecture/readme.md

 ### AKA Ports and Adapters

+When people talk about hexagonal architecture, they used to talk about layers, but in hexagonal architecture there are no layers, it is all about ports, adapters and of course, dependency inversion.

-All the architecture idea is around *Ports* and *Adapters*, let's see what they mean ...
+As we just said, the whole idea is around *Ports* and *Adapters*, let's see what they mean ...

 This is how a typical hexagonal app looks like: